Skip To Main Content

 Language Offerings

 French was included in Tuxedo Park School’s original curriculum when it first opened its doors in 1900.
 This long-standing tradition is maintained today.
-The French-language program begins in Pre-K3 and continues through third grade.
+The French-language program begins in Pre-K and continues through third grade.
 In fourth grade, students take one trimester each of French, Latin, and Spanish.
-At the end of fourth grade, students choose one of these languages, which they will pursue for the remainder of their time at TPS.
-Currently, we are piloting a dual language learning opportunity with our 5th graders.
-Students choose between French and Spanish, and are also learning Latin.
-If successful, this model will continue as they move through Middle and Upper School.
+At the end of fourth grade, students choose between French and Spanish to continue studying through Upper School.

 Appreciating Other Cultures